On this page

 Watch our video tutorial for this integration:

-Currently supports Apple Pay one-time payments with the payer present.
+Currently supports Apple Pay one-time payments with the buyer present.

 Get up and running in GitHub Codespaces